Where do I stay?

 How safe is Nepal in general for volunteering?

-Tribhuvan International Airport is the only international airport of Nepal.
-TIA under Department of Immigration has been facilitating tourists flying to Nepal by providing Visa on Arrival.
+Tribhuvan International Airport is the only international airport in Nepal.
+TIA under the Department of Immigration has been facilitating tourists flying to Nepal by providing Visa on Arrival.
 ‘On Arrival’ visa procedure is prompt and simple.
 You can expect some queues during peak Tourist season.
 If you wish to skip those queues, you can also consider getting Visa from Nepalese Diplomatic Missions stationed abroad prior to your arrival.
-If you have obtained visa from Nepalese Diplomatic Missions, then you must enter Nepal within six months from the visa issued date.
+If you have obtained a visa from Nepalese Diplomatic Missions, then you must enter Nepal within six months from the visa issued date.
 Your total stay is counted starting from the day you enter into Nepal.